 In the latter example, the cognitive friction exerted on our brain is much less as the options are easier to compare.
 Presenting the choices like this reduces the experience of paralysis that comes with too much choice and increases the likelihood that we will make a purchase.

 Most consumers make judgements through direct comparison.
-By understanding how this process works, you can optimize your pricing accordingly:
+By understanding how this process works, you can optimize your SaaS pricing accordingly:

 - Convert indecision into decision more often

 When thinking about how to optimize your SaaS pricing, test the introduction a decoy offer next to the offer you want to sell first.
 Make sure that your decoy offer is slightly less attractive than the offer you want to sell (more expensive, or at the same price but with less attractive features).

 On the web, this tactic works best if you offer between 2 and 4 plans next to each other on the page.

 To propel sales of a plan that is difficult to compare with others in your offering, introduce a second option that is easy to compare but less attractive.

 Our library contains 70 tactics for optimizing your pricing page, and is free to browse.
 Alternatively, explore the full range of cognitive biases involved in consumer behaviour.
 For more SaaS insights, browse our collection of expert Web Marketing articles.